vs666/BIBENDUM/README.md

 # BIBENDUM

-Decentralized Lottery System written using solidity for the ETH odyssey
+A Ethereum based smart contract for a fair and decentralized Lottery.

+---